PeterEst/equadis-banking/README.md

    }
 ```

+- Leave the SA_USERNAME environment variable as `sa` (System Administrator)

+- Generate a strong password for the SA_PASSWORD environment variable.
+A strong password should include a mix of capital letters, small letters, and special characters.
+You can follow the guidelines provided by Microsoft SQL Server [Here](https://learn.microsoft.com/en-us/sql/relational-databases/security/strong-passwords?view=sql-server-ver16).

 3- **Execute the following command in the root folder to build and run the project:**

+Before executing this command, ensure that the Docker daemon is running.

 ```bash
   docker-compose up
 ```